lf-edge/eve/docs/DEVICE-CONNECTIVITY.md

 `downloader-fail-2023-01-03T14-25-04.tgz`, `nim-ok-2023-01-03T13-30-36`, etc.

 Not all microservices that communicate over the network are traced and contribute with netdumps.
-Currently traced HTTP requests are:
+Currently, traced HTTP requests are:

 - `/ping` request done by NIM to verify connectivity for the *latest* DPC (testing of older DPCs is never traced).
 Packet capture is also enabled and the obtained pcap files are included in